Christian Quotations of the Day

 Feast of the Annunciation of our Lord to the Virgin Mary

 Long before I believed Theology to be true, I had already decided that the popular scientific picture at any rate was false.
 One absolutely central inconsistency ruins it...
 The whole picture professes to depend on inferences from observed facts.
 Unless inference is valid, the whole picture disappears.
-Unless we can be sure that reality in the remotest nebula or the remotest time obeys the thought-laws of the human scientist here and now in his laboratory -- in other words, unless Reason is an absolute -- all is in ruins.
+Unless we can be sure that reality in the remotest nebula or the remotest part obeys the thought-laws of the human scientist here and now in his laboratory—in other words, unless Reason is an absolute—all is in ruins.
 Yet those who ask me to believe this world-picture also ask me to believe that Reason is simply the unforeseen and unintended by-product of mindless matter at one stage of its endless and aimless becoming.
-Here is a flat contradiction.
+Here is flat contradiction.
 They ask me at the same moment to accept a conclusion and to discredit the only testimony on which that conclusion can be based.
-The difficulty is to me a fatal one; and the fact that when you put it to many scientists, far from having an answer, they seem not even to understand what the difficulty is, assures me that I have not found a mare's nest but detected a radical disease in their whole mode of thought from the very beginning.
-The man who has once understood the situation is compelled henceforth to regard the scientific cosmology as being, in principle, a myth -- though no doubt a great many true particulars have been worked into it.
+The difficulty is to me a fatal one; and the fact that when you put it to many scientists, far from having an answer, they seem not even to understand what the difficulty is, assures me that I have not found a mare’s nest but detected a radical disease in their whole mode of thought from the very beginning.
+The man who has once understood the situation is compelled henceforth to regard the scientific cosmology as being, in principle, a myth—though no doubt a great many true particulars have been worked into it.

 Feast of Harriet Monsell of Clewer, Religious, 1883